youngtuotuo/youngtuotuo.github.io/_posts/2024-02-28-how-difficult-it-is-to-focus-more-than-30-minutes-nowdays.md

 5. Close windows are not related to current mission.
 6. Close all mission related windows when go to sleep.
 7. Use browser profile to split your work and personal tabs.
-8. Use noise-cancelling headphones.
+8. Use noise-canceling headphones.
-9. Fullscreen.
+9. Full screen.
 10. Hide task bars.